jerowork/aura-router-nested-middleware/README.md

 __NOTE about http-interop/http-middleware__

-This package make use of Zend Stratigility as middleware pipe.
+This package uses Zend Stratigility as middleware pipe.
 Since Stratigility 2.1 you have to explicitly define an http-interop/http-middleware dependency in your composer.json.
 Depending on the used version of jerowork/aura-router-nested-middleware you have to choose:

 |jerowork/aura-router-nested-middleware|http-interop/http-middleware|
 |--|--|